-- explain that they on behalf of the employer will make every effort to encourage governing bodies to give priority consideration to them for any suitable posts at other schools (though redeployment is dependent on the decisions of those other schools following a recruitment process); - discuss their particular circumstances, including career development and ease of travel to alternative workplaces; - discuss whether there is any form of viable re-training which might assist the employee to gain alternative employment and ascertain whether this can be supported by the employer; - discuss whether the employee has interest in non-school based and/or non-teaching alternative employment; - ensure that the employee has access to relevant vacancy information; - provide advice on the availability of other sources of support; - confirm that the employee may visit other establishments (during work time and with essential travel expenses reimbursed) to discuss vacancies which may be suitable for them.
+- discuss their particular circumstances, including career development and ease of travel to alternative workplaces; - discuss whether there is any form of viable re-training which might assist the employee to gain alternative employment and ascertain whether this can be supported by the employer; - discuss whether the employee has interest in non-school based and/or non-teaching alternative employment; - ensure that the employee has access to relevant vacancy information; - provide advice on the availability of other sources of support; - confirm that the employee may visit other establishments (during work time and with essential travel expenses reimbursed) to discuss vacancies which may be suitable for them.

 Detailed advice on redeployment support and entitlements is given below in Section 11 of this document.
-Advice and support on redeployment is also available from Education Personnel Services.
+Advice and support on redeployment is also available from Zurich Employee Support.

-Step 11: Dismissal decision/ hearing The manager who has made the selection, accompanied by their HR adviser as required, must make a formal recommendation at a dismissal hearing, explaining how the selection process was carried out, before formal notice of redundancy can be issued.
+Step 11:The manager who has made the selection, accompanied by their HR adviserDismissalas required, must make a formal recommendation at a dismissal hearing,decision/explaining how the selection process was carried out, before formal notice ofhearingredundancy can be issued.
 Until this point the employee is only 'at risk' of redundancy.